ajleahey/shortcode-mastodon-feeds/readme.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.txt

 ## Description ##
 Display your Mastodon posts on a WordPress page.
-To use this plugin, simply add the [mastodon-post-display] shortcode to any WordPress page where you want to display your Mastodon posts.
+To use this plugin, simply add the `[shortcode-mastodon-feeds]` shortcode to any WordPress page where you want to display your Mastodon posts.

 ## Installation ##
 Upload to your Plugins directory and Activate.
 Two options will be added to the bottom of Admin's General Settings, one to enter a Mastodon profile URL and the other to declare how many posts should be pulled from the feed.

-Use short-code `[mastodon-post-display]` to insert the feed anywhere in your site.
+Use short-code `[shortcode-mastodon-feeds]` to insert the feed anywhere in your site.

 ## Warning ##
 This is a pre-release version of the plugin.
 There *will* be breaking changes in Version 1.0.0.
 Use Github's Watch > Custom menu to be notified of stable releases.